Cross Section Diagram

 cutting dadoes

 Here you see how the slots (dadoes) were cut in the sides of a domino top, this is where the panel that will be the playing surface is inserted.
-Note the use of the GRR-Ripper™ to easily guide the top side over the dado blade on the table saw.

 Before cutting the topsides to their length or cutting the mitered corners you will want to cut the dado where the playing surface panel will go.
 The thickness (width) of the dado should be just very slightly (1/32" or less) wider than the thickness of your panel.
 Since different brands of laminate and plywood vary widely I cannot tell you what size the dado should be.
 Measure the thickness of your panel and cut the dado to that width plus 1/32".
 Test mount your panel for fit in the dado before continuing to either roundover or miter the top sides.
 The fit should be snug but not so tight as to require force to enter the dado.
 When you get ready to glue it together, the glue will help it slide a little, but it will also take some of the available space.
 The dado should not be loose or you will need to shim it up from below when you glue it in place.